KRFOSS/kali-docs/usb/usb-standalone-encrypted/index.md

 The `umount /target/boot/efi` is required only when the installation medium was booted in EFI mode.
 The key point here is that even though we are installing to a USB drive, the EFI partition mounted so far is the EFI partition of the internal harddisk of the computer.
 This wrong mount would cause serious trouble later when we install a boot loader.

 Then we call `blkid -s PARTUUID -o value /dev/sdb3` in order to find out the UUID of the EFI partition on the target USB drive and write it down on paper.
-We call `nano /target/etc/fstab` in order to adapt the file system table as follows.
+We call `vim /target/etc/fstab` in order to adapt the file system table as follows.

 Firstly, in the line for `/`, we change `subvol=@rootfs` to `subvol=@`.
 We also add a line